XetorShin05/SCRIPTING/README.md

-//SCRIPTING
+SCRIPTING By
-//- Auto-Cards - LewdLeah
+- Auto-Cards - LewdLeah
-//- Story Arc Engine (SAE) - Yi1i1i
+- Story Arc Engine (SAE) - Yi1i1i
-//- Narrative Guidance Overhaul - Purplejump
+- Narrative Guidance Overhaul - Purplejump
-//- Paragraph-Fix - Eliterose
+- Paragraph-Fix - Eliterose
-// Gender Inflection + Symbol Swap - Blå Øjne
+-  Gender Inflection + Symbol Swap - Blå Øjne

 I tweaked it a little.
 I’m not great at coding, and my English isn’t that good either.
 I just tried to put everything together to make it easier to use.